 Hash Chain

 Each receipt has two hashes:contentHash (SHA-256 of the receipt data) and entryHash (SHA-256 that links the receipt to the previous one).
 The first receipt’s entryHash is just the SHA-256 of its contentHash.
 Every subsequent receipt’s entryHash is SHA-256 of prevHash + ":" + contentHash — prevHash first, a literal : separator, then the current receipt’s contentHash.
-Tampering with any entry invalidates every entry after it.
+Tampering with any entry invalidates every chain link after it (tamper-evident).
+Preventing tampering requires off-host export — see SIEM Integration below.

 prevHash equals the preceding receipt’s entryHash, then recompute entryHash using the formula above.